Unlocking the Power of On-Demand VMware Tanzu RabbitMQ for VMs

-Each mirrored queue consists of one master and one or more mirrors, with the oldest mirror being promoted to the new master if the old master disappears for any reason.
-Consumers are connected to the master regardless of which node they connect to, and mirrors drop messages that have been acknowledged at the master.
+Each mirrored queue consists of one leader replica and one or more mirrors, with the oldest mirror being promoted to the new leader replica if the old leader replica disappears for any reason.
+Consumers are connected to the leader replica regardless of which node they connect to, and mirrors drop messages that have been acknowledged at the leader replica.
 Queue mirroring enhances queue availability, but does not distribute load across nodes because each of the participating nodes must still do all the work.

 App developers must decide if they want to use queue mirroring and determine the policy they want to apply to their queues.
 These choices have significant impact on the availability of their queues.
 For more information, see the RabbitMQ documentation.

 Unlike the pre-provisioned plan, the cluster plan does not ship with a default load balancer.

 Therefore, developers must configure their app to use the array of hosts provided in

 If developers enable queue mirroring, they must also ensure their apps have re-try logic

 and reconnection logic that iterates over the range of hosts provided.

 Most common RabbitMQ clients have this logic built into them.